Learn more about Spodek Law Group and how we can help with your case.

 - Entities: Up to $25 million

-Wire Fraud and Money Laundering Enhancement: In modern prosecutions, the DOJ routinely charges insider trading defendants with additional counts of wire fraud (18 U.S.C. §1343) and money laundering (18 U.S.C. §1956), each carrying up to 20 years in prison per count.
-As a result, the total exposure can quickly exceed 40 years in prison, with little opportunity for early release due to the 85% rule.
+Wire Fraud and Money Laundering Enhancement: The DOJ routinely charges insider trading defendants with additional counts of wire fraud and money laundering, each carrying up to 20 years per count.
+Total exposure can quickly exceed 40 years.

-Federal insider trading prison sentences, like all federal sentences, are governed by the 85% rule under the First Step Act and the U.S. Sentencing Guidelines.
-This means defendants must serve at least 85% of their imposed sentence.
-If a defendant is sentenced to 10 years, they are required to serve a minimum of 8.5 years in prison, with almost no opportunity for parole.
-Sentences are often influenced by the severity of the offense, the amount of loss, the defendant’s role in the scheme, and cooperation with prosecutors.
+Federal insider trading prison sentences are governed by the 85% rule.
+Defendants must serve at least 85% of their imposed sentence.
+If sentenced to 10 years, the minimum is 8.5 years, with almost no opportunity for parole.

 Collateral Consequences